Sudanese Doctors Syndicate calls for international support

 Most recently, doctor El Fatih Omar, member of the executive committee of the Doctors Syndicate and general manager of El Tuga private hospital in Omdurman, was arrested after announcing the hospital's commitment to treat all the injured protestors free of charge.

 On January 4, Sudanese security forces arrested Dr Mohamed Naji El Asam who also represents the Central Doctors Committee in the secretariat of the Sudanese Professionals Association and there are grave concerns regarding his safety.
-Despite his youth (28 years old), he became the first public spokesman for the Sudanese Professionals Association following his video announcement of the Declaration of Change and Freedom issued by the Association on January 1.
+Despite his youth (28), he became the first public spokesman for the Sudanese Professionals Association, following his video announcement of the Declaration of Change and Freedom published on the the Association's website on January 1.
 The major opposition political forces in the country swiftly joined this Declaration.

 Assaults on doctors